radiomicsgroup/radiomicsgroup.github.io/content/research/_index.md

 ### Previous projects
 **European Commission-funded ATTRACT program**.
-Detection of genetic abnormalities using persistent homology in radiomics.
-European Commission funded ATTRACT program.
+"Detection of genetic abnormalities using persistent homology in radiomics".
 Duration: 2019-2020.

 **USA Department of Defense Impact Award**.
-Clinical Qualification of DNA Repair Defects as Biomarkers in Metastatic Prostate Cancer Using Integrated Genomics and Tissue-Based Functional Assays.
+"Clinical Qualification of DNA Repair Defects as Biomarkers in Metastatic Prostate Cancer Using Integrated Genomics and Tissue-Based Functional Assays".